bcourter/bcourter.github.io/_posts/GCL/2026-02-07-geometry-as-code.md

 **With 3D printing**, we needed to handle complex lattice patterns and infill that traditional CAD couldn't manage efficiently.
 Geometry-as-code excelled at these patterns but took overnight to compute.

 **Today**, modern GPUs can process millions of points in parallel, making real-time interaction possible.
-Entertainment software like Adobe's tools already use these techniques, but they're only just becoming precise enough for engineering yet.
+Entertainment software like Adobe's tools already use these techniques, but they're only just becoming precise enough for engineering.

 ## Software engineering versus engineering software